bytedance/lightseq/README.md

 cd examples/inference/python
 ```

-Then you can check the performance by simply running following commands. `hf_bert_export.py` is used to transform PyTorch weights to LightSeq protobuf or HDF5.
+Then you can check the performance by simply running the following commands. `hf_bert_export.py` is used to transform PyTorch weights to LightSeq protobuf or HDF5.
 ```shell
 python export/huggingface/hf_bert_export.py
 python test/ls_bert.py